BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 }
 ~~~

+### Reduction of Negative Zero

+{{IEEE754}} defines a negative zero value `-0.0`. dCBOR encoders that support floating point MUST reduce all negative zero values to the integer value `0`. dCBOR decoders MUST reject any negative zero values.
+Therefore with dCBOR, `0.0`, `-0.0`, and `0` all encode to the same canonical single-byte value `0x00`.

+### Reduction of NaNs and Infinities

+{{IEEE754}} defines the `NaN` (Not a Number) value {{NAN}}.
+This is usually divided into two types: *quiet NaNs* and *signalling NaNs*, and the sign bit is used to distinguish between these two types.
+The specification also includes a range of "payload" bits.
+These bit fields have no definite purpose and could be used to break determinism or exfiltrate data.

+dCBOR encoders that support floating point MUST reduce all `NaN` values to the binary16 quiet `NaN` value having the canonical bit pattern `0x7e00`.

+Similarly, encoders that support floating point MUST reduce all `+INF` values to the binary16 `+INF` having the canonical bit pattern `0x7c00` and likewise with `-INF` to `0xfc00`.

-## 65-bit negative integers disallowed
+## 65-bit Negative Integers

 The largest negative integer that can be represented in 64-bit two's complement (STANDARD_NEGATIVE_INT_MAX) is -2^63 (0x8000000000000000).

-However, CBOR can encode negative integers as low as CBOR_NEGATIVE_INT_MAX, which is -2^64 (two's complement: 0x10000000000000000, CBOR: 0x3BFFFFFFFFFFFFFFFF).
-Negative integers in the range [CBOR_NEGATIVE_INT_MAX ...
-STANDARD_NEGATIVE_INT_MAX - 1] would require 65 bits, and are thus not representable in machine-sized integers.
+However, standard CBOR major type 1 can encode negative integers as low as CBOR_NEGATIVE_INT_MAX, which is -2^64 (two's complement: 0x10000000000000000, CBOR: 0x3BFFFFFFFFFFFFFFFF).
+Negative integers in the range \[CBOR_NEGATIVE_INT_MAX ...
+STANDARD_NEGATIVE_INT_MAX - 1\] require 65 bits of precision, and are thus not representable in typical machine-sized integers.

-Because of this incompatibility between the CBOR and standard representations, dCBOR disallows encoding negative integer values in the range [CBOR_NEGATIVE_INT_MAX ...
-STANDARD_NEGATIVE_INT_MAX - 1]: conformant encoders MUST never encode these values and conformant decoders MUST reject these values as invalid.
+Because of this incompatibility between standard CBOR and typical machine-size representations, dCBOR disallows encoding negative integer values in the range \[CBOR_NEGATIVE_INT_MAX ...
+STANDARD_NEGATIVE_INT_MAX - 1\]: conformant encoders MUST NOT encode these values as CBOR major type 1, and conformant decoders MUST reject these major type 1 CBOR values.

-# Application Level

-## Optional/Default Values

-Protocols that depend on dCBOR MUST specify the optionality and semantics of field values.
-In key-value paired structures like CBOR maps, protocols MUST specify whether the field:

-* REQUIRED and the value MUST NOT be `null`.
-* OPTIONAL but if present the value MUST NOT be `null`.
-* REQUIRED and the value MAY be `null`.
-* OPTIONAL and the value MAY be `null`.

-In the last case, the protocol specifier MUST state the semantic difference between the field being not present at all, and being present but having a `null` value.
-For example, in a map representing user preferences:

-* The absence of the field means the user needs to be asked for their preference,
-* The presence of the field with a `null` value means the user has been asked, but specified that they accept the current default.
-* If the field is present and the value is non-`null`, the user would have affirmatively specified a preference.

-The rationale for this specificity is to remove semantic ambiguity and eliminate the choice over whether to encode a key-value pair where the value is `null` or omit it entirely.

-## Tagging Items

-Protocols that depend on dCBOR MUST specify the circumstances under which a data item MUST or MUST NOT be tagged.

-The codec API SHOULD afford conveniences such as protocol conformances that allow the association of a tag with a particular data type.
-The encoder MUST use such an associated tag when serializing, and the decoder MUST expect the associated tag when extracting a structure of that type.

-# Future Work

-The following issues are currently left for future work, which may become part of this draft or left for future specifications.
-Community input is welcome.

-* How to deal with subnormal floating point values {{SUBNORMAL}}, including whether there should be special handling for them, and if so, how.
-* How to numerically reduce values aside from machine-sized integers and floating point values (major types 0, 1, and 7): For example, big integers, decimal fractions, and rational numbers.
-* How to canonicalize other tagged CBOR constructs such as dates (tag 1).

-# API-Level Recommendations

-This section is informative.

-Many existing CBOR implementations give little or no guidance at the API level as to whether the CBOR being read conforms to the CBOR specification for deterministic encoding {{-CBOR}} §4.2, for example by emitting errors or warnings at deserialization time.
-Conversely, many existing implementations do not carry any burden of ensuring that CBOR is serialized in conformance with the CBOR deterministic encoding specification, again putting that burden on developers.

-The authors of this document believe that for applications where dCBOR correctness as specified in this document is important, the codec itself should carry as much of this burden as possible.
-This is important both to minimize cognitive load during development, and help ensure interoperability between implementations.

-## General Practices for dCBOR Codecs

-It is RECOMMENDED that dCBOR codecs:

-* Make it easy to emit compliant dCBOR.
-* Make it hard to emit non-compliant dCBOR.
-* Make it an error to read non-compliant dCBOR.

-## API Handling of Maps

-It is RECOMMENDED that dCBOR APIs provide a dCBOR `Map` structure or similar that models the dCBOR canonical key encoding and order:

-* Supports insertion of unencoded key-value pairs.
-* Supports iteration through entries in dCBOR canonical key order.
-* Supports treating keys as duplicate that have identical dCBOR encodings, e.g., `10` and `10.0`.

-The dCBOR decoder SHOULD return an error if it encounters mis-ordered or duplicate map keys.

-## API Handling of Numeric Values

-The authors do make the following recommendations:

-* The encoder API SHOULD accept any supported numeric type for insertion into the CBOR stream and decide the dCBOR-conformant form for its encoding.
-* The API SHOULD allow any supported numeric type to be extracted, and return errors when the actual type encountered is not representable in the requested type.
-For example,
-    * If the encoded value is "1.5" then requesting extraction of the value as floating point will succeed but requesting extraction as an integer will fail.
-    * Similarly, if the value has a large exponent and therefore can be represented as either a floating point value (or possibly another supported type such as BigNum), then attempting to extract it as a machine integer will fail.

-## Validation Errors

-It is RECOMMENDED that a dCBOR decoder return errors when it encounters any of these conditions in the input stream:

-* `underrun`: early end of stream
-* `badHeaderValue`: unsupported CBOR major/minor item header
-* `nonCanonicalNumeric`: An integer, floating-point value, or other supported numerical type (e.g. bignum) was encoded in non-canonical form
-* `invalidString`: An invalid UTF-8 string was encountered
-* `unusedData`: Unused data encountered past the expected end of the input stream
-* `misorderedMapKey`: A map has keys not in canonical order
-* `duplicateMapKey`: A map has a duplicate key

 # Reference Implementations

 This section is informative.

-The current reference implementations that conform to these specifications are:
+These are single-purpose dCBOR codecs that conform to these specifications:

 * Swift implementation {{SwiftDCBOR}}
 * Rust implementation {{RustDCBOR}}
+* TypeScript implementation {{TypescriptDCBOR}}

 # Security Considerations

 This document inherits the security considerations of CBOR {{-CBOR}}.

-Vulnerabilities regarding dCBOR will revolve around whether an attacker can find value in either:

-* producing semantically different documents that are serialized using identical byte streams, or
-* producing semantically equivalent documents that are nonetheless serialized into non-identical byte streams

-The first consideration is unlikely due to the Law of Identity (A is A).
-The second consideration could indicate the failure of a dCBOR decoder to correctly validate according to this document, or the failure of the developer to properly specify or implement application-level requirements for dCBOR.
-Whether these possibilities present an identifiable attack surface is an open question that developers should consider.
+Vulnerabilities regarding dCBOR will revolve around whether an attacker can find value in producing semantically equivalent documents that are nonetheless serialized into non-identical byte streams.
+Such documents could be used to contain malicious payloads or exfiltrate sensitive data.
+The ability to create such documents could indicate the failure of a dCBOR decoder to correctly validate according to this document, or the failure of the developer to properly specify or implement application protocol requirements using dCBOR.
+Whether these possibilities present an identifiable attack surface is a question that developers should consider.

 # IANA Considerations

 This document makes no requests of IANA.

-We considered requesting a new media type {{-MIME}} for deterministic CBOR, e.g., `application/d+cbor`, but chose not to pursue this as all dCBOR is well-formed CBOR.
-Therefore, existing CBOR codecs can read dCBOR, and many existing codecs can also write dCBOR if the encoding rules are observed.
-Protocols that adopt dCBOR will simply have more stringent requirements for the CBOR they emit and ingest.
+# Other Approaches

+As of this writing the specification of deterministic CBOR beyond {{-CBOR}} is an active item before the CBOR working group. {{BormannDCBOR}} and {{RundgrenDCBOR}} are other approaches to deterministic CBOR.

 --- back

 # Acknowledgments
 {:numbered="false"}

-The authors are grateful for the contributions of Carsten Bormann and Anders Lundgren in the CBOR working group.
+The authors are grateful for the contributions of Carsten Bormann and Anders Rundgren in the CBOR working group.

-TODO other acknowledgements forthcoming.